-- Ms. Sun Min was prosecuted for buying around 8.6 mln shares of China Huiyuan Juice Group Ltd. - Ms. Sun made a profit of HK\$55.1 mln + when she sold her shares in the company within 48 hours after the public announcement of the Coca-Cola takeover - Ms. Sun had close connections with the management of the company, but no direct evidence that she received insider information - Ms. Sun had close connections with the management of the company, but no direct evidence that she received insider information - She denied having any inside information or knowledge of the takeover - SFC's case centred on the circumstantial evidence + inferences from handwritten notes on the takeover in Ms. Sun's secretary's diary
+- Ms. Sun Min had bought around 8.6 million shares of China Huiyuan Juice Group Ltd. - She made a profit of HK\$55.1 million + when she sold the shares within 48 hours after the public announcement of the company's take-over by Coca-Cola - No direct evidence that she received inside information - She denied having inside information or knowledge of the take-over - SFC's case centred on circumstantial evidence